August 2, 2019 - Kate

 There are only a handful of cruises that currently cruise out from Baltimore, but a few of them are truly epic and worth considering.
 Here are our top 3 options:

 If you’re looking for a week-long getaway to the Caribbean, the cruise line Carnival Pride is a great option.
 The cruise sets sail from Baltimore on the first night and then spends two glorious days at sea, where you can enjoy its variety of amenities, including a spa, mini-golf, 4 different pools (some with waterslides!), dance classes, live music, and so much more.
 Then on days 4 through 6, you’ll head to Grand Turk Island in Turks & Caicos, Half Moon Cay in the Bahamas (on the cruise line’s private island!) and Freeport on Grand Bahama Island.
 Think shore excursions!

 The 7th day will be spent traveling back to Baltimore, so you can rejuvenate from your excursions and hit up any of the amenities that you missed along the way, with the trip ending on day 8.
 With prices for starting at $699, this cruise is also an incredible deal.
 For a bit more money, you can snag an ocean view–80% of the rooms on the 2,124-passenger ship offer them, which is much more than most have.

 If you’re planning to take a vacation cruise out of Baltimore, Maryland (or anywhere else!), be sure to make sure you have the insurance coverage you need.
+It pays to shop around too –most policies offered by the cruise line lack important coverage.
+Compare policies from the top travel insurance providers to find the best policy at the most affordable price.
 You can learn more about your options here to get started.